mjordan/islandora_workbench_docs/docs/installation.md

 To avoid these issues, you need to be running Drupal version 8.6 or higher.

+!!! warning
+    If you are using Drupal 8.5 or earlier, you need to use the version of Workbench tagged with `drupal_8.5_and_lower` (commit 542325fb6d44c2ac84a4e2965289bb9f9ed9bf68).
+Later versions no longer support Drupal 8.5 and earlier.

 ## Password managment

 Islandora Workbench requires user credentials that have administrator-level permissions in the target Drupal.
 Therefore you should exercise caution when managing those credentials.